-We are excited to announce our new referral rewards program!
+We are excited to announce our referral rewards program!
 The greatest compliment we can ever receive is when you refer your friends or family to our agency.
 We have always known this and have always sought to earn your referrals.

 The first one on our list is…